moka-guys/dnanexus_wisecondorx/DESIGN.md

 2. Create reference
 3. Predict CNVs

-* CNV analysis requires comparisons between a 'reference' sample and a 'test' sample.
-These former can be the reference genome build or an individual, such as in the case of NIPT testing.
-Where the reference is an individual, the gender of the sample is a required input to app stage 2 to correctly normalise X and
+* CNV analysis in WisecondorX requires comparisons between a 'reference' sample and a 'test' sample.
+The reference sample must be generated from \*.bam files of healthy individuals using the `WisecondorX newref` command.
+Seperate references containing all male and all female samples are required.

 # Design
 DNA nexus app can should be run from the command line as: